UnGast/swift-c-interop-example/README.md

-# Example of different configurations calling C code from Swift
+# Example of different configurations for calling C code from Swift

 - tested on Ubuntu 19.10 with Swift 5 toolchain